-Compared to more popular areas of health and fitness tech, such as the best fitness trackers or the wellness benefits of using a treadmill or exercise bike, research into the effectiveness of foam rolling (self-myofascial release therapy) is smaller but promising.
+Compared to more popular areas of health and fitness tech, such as a treadmill or exercise bike, research into the effectiveness of foam rolling (self-myofascial release therapy) is smaller but promising.

 There’s also plenty of healthy debate over whether foam rolling is a more effective way to warm-up compared to standard stretching.
 The Mayo Clinic has produced a guide to the basics, with suggested moves and routines if you’re using a standard foam roller.